nikkijuk/PlainRssReader/README.md

 Development is done using [Android Studio], which is currently at 3.0 RC1.
 RC is used 'cos it has [Java 8 support] and lambdas are pretty nice.

-I have decided to start with simple architecure with more or less vanilla android components working on [API-level 16].
+I have decided to start with simple architecure with more or less vanilla android components working on [API-level 16] or [API-level 19].
 Java 8 Streams are not used, since they doesn't exist before API-level 24.
 [Android devices] with API-level 24 are still not commonly in used.

 XML to Json conversion is done using [rss2json] service.
 [Gson] is used to marshall returned JSON to Plain Java Pojos.